scouten/ericscouten.travel/content/2024/05-31+europe/04-around-berlin-and-conference/index.md

 bounds = {sw = [47.439, -122.308], ne = [73.244, 13.426]}
 cover = "es-4664-065"
 cover_cdn_key = "img/v1/2024/06/es-4664-065"
+cover_alt = "A city skyline along the Spree River in Berlin at dusk, with a deep blue sky scattered with clouds above darkened buildings, including a tower with a green roof on the left and high-rise apartment blocks on the right.
+Warm lights along the riverbank shimmer in long reflections across the calm water."
 +++

 My main reason for being in Berlin was to present on the work of the [Content Authenticity Initiative](https://contentauthenticity.org) to my fellow digital identity professionals.
 My slot was on Wednesday after the lunch break.